Sienci-Labs/Resources/atc/atc-basics/atc-1st-project.md

 ![](/_images/_atc/_atc_basics/atc_basics_firstpro_tooloffsets.gif){.aligncenter .size-full}

-Your zeros are stored, so there is no need to re-zero after each tool change.
+Your zeros are stored, so there is no need to re-zero after each tool change!

+### Tool Paths

+**Creation** - When making tool paths, the tool number associated with the selected tool is used by your ATC to determine the physical tool to load.
+Tool #1 will be picked up at rack slot 1.
+Tool #2 will be picked up at rack slot 2.
+Etc. There is an option to remap which tool is picked up for a specific tool number, so you don't have to arrange your tools to match the order they are in the rack.

+**Exporting** - You will need to install the post-processor provided to enable the ATC to export your toolpaths correctly.
+Check out the [Before You Begin](https://resources.sienci.com/view/atc-before-you-begin/) section to download your appropriate CAM software post processor.

 ## First ATC Project: Engraved Rounds